-Unissued shares
+Unissued shares - unlisted options

-As at the date of this report, there were 3,500,000 unissued ordinary shares under options (2009 - 4,000,000).
+As at the date of this report, there were 1,943,479 unissued ordinary shares under options (2010 - 3,500,000).
 Option holders do not have any right, by virtue of the option, to participate in any share issue of the Company or any related body corporate.
-The options are unlisted, issued for nil consideration and have a term of five years.
-There were nil share options granted during the financial year ended 30 June 2010 (2009 - 1,000,000).
+The options are unlisted, issued for nil consideration and have a term of three years.
+There were 1,943,479 share options granted during the financial year ended 30 June 2011 (2010 - Nil).

-Shares issued as a result of the exercise of options
+Shares issued as a result of the exercise of unlisted options

-There were no options exercised during the financial year (2009 - Nil) or since the end of the financial year.
+There were 500,000 Director options exercised during the financial year (2010 - Nil) or since the end of the financial year.